Crystal Springs Dam Bridge Replacement Project - Traffic Advisory

 The County is currently putting in a recreational trail south of the bridge to provide a safe area for pedestrians to walk.
 In addition, there is security fencing that needs to be installed in multiple locations within the project site and this security fencing has to be coordinated and approved by the SFPUC.
 The current tentative schedule to complete the remaining work for the Parks trail and security fencing is the end of December 2018, pending sub-contractor availability and lead time to procure fencing materials given the current construction climate in the Bay Area.

-The County anticipates reopening of Skyline Boulevard (Highway 35) between Crystal Springs Road and Bunker Hill Drive in December of 2018.
+The County will be reopening of Skyline Boulevard (Highway 35) between Crystal Springs Road and Bunker Hill Drive to vehicle traffic on Friday, January 11, 2019 at approximately 4 p.m.
 The County appreciates your continued patience and will continue to update the County’s webpage regarding this project.